zenml-io/zenml/README.md

 Every week, part of the ZenML core team will pop in for 30 minutes to interact directly with the community.
 Sometimes we'll be presenting a feature, other times just taking questions, and having fun.
 Join us if you are curious about ZenML, or just want to talk shop about MLOps.

 We will host the gathering every Wednesday 8:30AM PT (5:30PM CET).
-Register now through [this link](https://www.eventbrite.com/e/zenml-meet-the-community-tickets-354426688767).
+Register now through [this link](https://www.eventbrite.com/e/zenml-meet-the-community-tickets-354426688767), or subscribe to the [public events calendar](https://calendar.google.com/calendar/u/0/r?cid=Y19iaDJ0Zm44ZzdodXBlbnBzaWplY3UwMmNjZ0Bncm91cC5jYWxlbmRhci5nb29nbGUuY29t) to get notified before every community gathering.

 # 👀 What is ZenML?